Vita van der Linden: Club career

-PSV

 Van der Linden made her league debut against Club Brugge on 21 February 2014.

-First spell at Ajax

 Van der Linden made her league debut against Heerenveen on 21 August 2015.

-Bristol City

 In July 2019 van der Linden transferred to Bristol City from Ajax.
 She made her league debut against Bristol City on 7 September 2019.
 Van der Linden scored her first goal against Charlton Athletic in the FA Women's League Cup on 11 December 2019, scoring in the 80th minute.

-Stade de Reims

 Van der Linden made her league debut against Montpellier HSC on 8 February 2020.

-Second spell at Ajax

 On 12 August 2021, it was announce that van der Linden had signed a one-year deal with the club.
 She made her league debut against Excelsior Rotterdam on 27 August 2021.
 In January 2022, van der Linden suffered a knee injury which kept her out until the end of the season.

-OH Leuven

 On 1 February 2024, van der Linden signed with OH Leuven until the end of the season.